Stef-L/100DaysOfCode/README.md

 	Did some error searching and restored a previous state although this is also still not working properly in the SettingsActivity.
 Will have to search for it.
 Or maybe try and find out how to create a list of movable items and then how to store the order.
 	Created a new signed APK for install on the physical phone.

+5/100:
+	no concentration for real coding.
+(Read about Preference and Settings with the new Jetpack possibilities) Downloaded git, set up AndroidStudio with git.
+Created a new Repository and Pushed local development for the first time to Github.
+Did a small change and pushed change.
+It works!
+Next step: Finding out how to use branches and merge things.